Ingredient swaps to make Vegan Thanksgiving Sides

 ~Applesauce – Use 1/4 cup of unsweetened applesauce in place of one egg in most baking recipes.
 Some sources say to mix it with 1/2 teaspoon of baking powder.
 If all you have is sweetened applesauce, then simply reduce the amount of sugar in the recipe.
 Applesauce is also a popular healthy replacement for oil in many baked goods.

 ~Banana – Use 1/4 cup of mashed banana (about half a banana) instead of one egg when baking.
 Note that this may impart a mild banana flavor to whatever you are cooking, which could be a good thing.

-Egg Whites – Egg whites can actually be substituted with the liquid from canned chickpeas or garbonzo beans.
+Egg Whites – The liquid from canned chickpeas or garbanzo beans.
 Just replace 1 oz liquid, per 1 egg white.
 Whip hard for 5 minutes, then slowly add any other ingredients while whipping a few more minutes!
-Leave out the salt, unless the can is salt free.
+Leave out the salt, unless the can is salt-free.
 The liquid holds a firm foam very well, even for meringue cookies!

 Substituting for Yogurt, Sour Cream, and Cream Cheese – Soy-based, coconut-based, and pea-based “yogurt,” “sour cream,” and “cream cheese” products are available.
 These generally work very well in recipes.

 Substituting for Cheese – Dairy-free cheeses are a bit of a challenge.
 In some cases, soy cheese will not appear melted, but will, in fact, be melted inside.
 There are now milk-free and soy-free cheeses available from several brands.
 They are available in shreds, blocks, and slices.
 These milk-free and soy-free cheeses also melt much better than milk-free cheeses of the past.